-In connection with our credit facility and loan agreement with the Bank, we are also required to comply with certain quarterly financial covenants.
+In connection with our credit facility and loan agreement with CB&T, we are also required to comply with certain quarterly financial covenants.
 These include achieving ratios for working capital and debt service, as well as maintaining a level of profitability, all of which are further defined in the agreement.
-While we believe we are currently in compliance with all such financial covenants, we cannot assure you that we will not violate one or more covenants in the future.
-If we were to be in violation of covenants under this agreement, our lender could choose to accelerate payment on all outstanding loan balances and pursue its security interest in our assets.
+As of March 31, 2014, we were in compliance with all such financial covenants.
+We cannot assure you that we will not violate one or more covenants in the future.
+If we were to be in violation of certain covenants under this agreement, our lender could choose to accelerate payment on all outstanding loan balances and pursue its security interest in our assets.
 In this event, we cannot assure you that we would be able to quickly obtain equivalent or suitable replacement financing on acceptable terms, on a timely basis, or at all.
-If we were not able to secure alternative sources of financing, such acceleration would have a material adverse impact on our business and financial condition.
+If we were not able to secure alternative sources of financing, such acceleration could have a material adverse impact on our business and financial condition.